-A raw TCP socket connection which can be initiated from the serial-Ethernet device or from the remote host/server.
-This can either be on a point to point or shared basis where a serial device can be shared amongst multiple devices.
-TCP sessions can be initiated either from the TCP server application or from the Perle IOLAN serial-Ethernet converter.
+A raw TCP socket connection which can be initiated from the IOLAN serial to Ethernet converter or from the remote host/server.
+This can either be on a point-to-point or shared basis where a serial device can be shared amongst multiple devices.
+TCP sessions can be initiated either from the TCP server application or from the Perle IOLAN serial to Ethernet converter.

 Using RAW UDP Sockets

-For use with UDP based applications, Perle IOLANs can convert serial equipment data for transport across UDP packets either on a point to point basis or shared across multiple devices.
+For use with UDP based applications, Perle IOLANs can convert serial data for transport across UDP packets either on a point-to-point basis or shared across multiple devices.

 Serial Tunneling between two Serial Devices

 Serial Tunneling enables you to establish a link across Ethernet to a serial port on another IOLAN.
 Both IOLAN serial ports must be configured for Serial Tunneling (typically one serial port is configured as a Tunnel Server and the other serial port as a Tunnel Client).